viniHNS/Make-Shotguns-Great-Again/README.md

 - The Saiga12K now has a Full Auto mode. (be careful with the recoil ಠ_ಠ)
 - The semi-automatic mode of the Benelli M3 has been slightly adjusted, similar to other semi-automatic shotguns in the game, such as the MP-155 and MP-153.
+- Now you can put the Kiba Arms SPRM rail mount and the AK GP-25 accessory kit recoil pad

+in the KS-23M.

 ## New Attachments

 - KS-23M 23x75 6-shell magazine
 - MP-153 competition 13-shell magazine
+- Benelli M3 M-LOK handguard

 ## Installation